CurtisWirtz/ufc-elo/README.md

 I started with a Vite/React install paired with Typescript.

 Using `djangorestframework-simplejwt` and the file-based TanStack Router, I hid all paths that fetch data from our backend (`fighters`, `events`, and search) behind an authentication layer.
-Authorized (logged in) users are given a JWT 'access' token, which is passed to the React components via context, allowing them to successfully send POST requests to the API.
+Authorized (logged in) users are given a JWT access token, which is passed to the React components via context, allowing them to successfully send POST requests to the API.

 Axios replaces using the `fetch()` API (nice error reporting!), and React Query handles memoized caching and preloading requests for frontend performance.
 I also built a basic 'Full-Text Search' style search function to find fighters and events based on keywords.
 Zod is useful for form validation on the Register, Login and Search inputs.

 ### 5. Style frontend UI
-###### (ShadCN)
+###### (ShadCN, Motion, MagicUI)

-## Under construction:

-Having spent years of my professional career building out custom UIs from scratch, I admire using these UI libraries immensely.
+Having spent years of my professional career building out custom UIs from scratch, I admire using UI component libraries immensely.

-ShadCN was choice because it's built on top of the work done by RadixUI, an open-source UI library that weighs accessibility concerns heavily.
-There are competing UI frameworks that tout similar WCAG complaince claims, but many fall short of this when I inspect their components with a screen reader.
+ShadCN was my choice because it's built on top of the work done by RadixUI, an open-source UI library that weighs accessibility concerns heavily.
+There are many competing UI frameworks that tout similar WCAG complaince claims, but fall short of this when I inspect their components with a screen reader.

+Note: I see [Mantine](https://ui.mantine.dev/) as the industry leader for **production-ready UI**.
+It has more utility components that are useful for more elaborate projects than this.

 ### 6. Containerization + Deploy Pipeline
+###### (Docker, Github Actions, ---)
-###### Under construction:  ...finding viable FREE RDS hosting for a DB with ~20k records, yikes...
+Under construction:  ...finding a viable FREE RDS host for a DB with ~20k records, yikes...